Stella Jean leaves Milan Fashion Week for lack of inclusion - ExBulletin

 When you talk about reprisals, death threats, people, I work in fashion.
 I don’t traffic arms, I don’t traffic drugs, and I don’t make money trafficking women, Jean said.
 It is absurd, despicable, shameful and inhuman that I have to speak on behalf of people who feel their lives are in danger, who feel they will suffer the same reprisals.

 WAMI was started by Jean, African-American designer Edward Buchanan and Afro Fashion Week Milano manager Michelle Ngonmo to draw attention to the lack of representation of minorities in the Italian fashion world.
-It tracked some racial gaffes from major fashion houses that made global headlines.
+He followed some racial blunders by major fashion houses that have made global headlines.

 Ngonmo told the AP that the chamber’s financial support for the project had dwindled in the three years it has run so far, and that Afro Fashion Week Milano was unable to find 20,000 euros ($21,000) to support the five young creators in the making seems solid to present, plus a video.